 - Michael and Charlotte Baer Scholarships: These scholarships assist political science majors on study abroad, internships abroad, or international co-op assignments.
 The grants are typically $200-$500 and can be used to help defray travel and other overseas expenses.
 This scholarship was created by Michael Baer, a political scientist and former Provost of Northeastern University.
 Awards are not being made at this time.

 - Robert L. Cord Endowed Book Fund: Awards from this fund help to defray the costs of books and other course materials.
 Students majoring in the social sciences, humanities and arts are eligible.
 Middlers must have a 3.0 or higher QPA, and juniors and seniors must have a 3.25 or higher QPA.
-This fund was established by Robert Cord, a former member of the Political Science faculty.
+This fund was established by former students of Robert Cord, a former member of the Political Science faculty, in his honor upon his retirement.

 - Sean Patrick O’Rourke Scholarship: At the beginning of each fall term, a small number of scholarships are given to junior or senior Political Science majors with top grade point averages and financial need.
 This scholarship fund was established by the parents of Sean O’Rourke, a Northeastern political science major killed in an automobile accident in 1989.
 The department identifies recipients of this scholarship.